 (January 20, 1775 – June 10, 1836)

 Brilliant, diligent and inquisitive, André-Marie Ampère showed early interest in mathematics, physics, chemistry, astronomy and philosophy.
 He spent his youth studying the works of Leonhard Euler, Daniel Bernoulli and Jean le Rond d’Alembert; and even published a treatise on Mathematical Probability.
-He was also one of the math lecturers who tutored Augustin-Louis Cauchy at the École Polytechnique, Paris; and mentored Frédéric Ozanam, who co-founded what later became Saint Vincent de Paul society.
-These early foundations would later bolster his career as a mathematical physicist.
+He was also one of the maths lecturers who tutored Augustin-Louis Cauchy at the École Polytechnique, Paris; and mentored Frédéric Ozanam, who co-founded what later became Saint Vincent de Paul society.
+These early foundations later bolstered his career as a mathematical physicist.
 Shortly after Hans Christian Oersted discovered electromagnetism, Ampère tried to improve upon that by searching for interlinking theory which would further clarify the phenomenon.
-In the process, he discovered that a pair of current-carrying parallel wires either attract or repel each other: depending on whether the current flows in the same direction or in the opposite direction.
-He also devised formula which illustrated the magnetic forces between conductors that were transmitting electric currents.
-His famous two laws: the Force Law and the Circuital Law, respectively advanced magnetostatics and electrodynamics.
-While his force law dealt with the attraction or repulsion between two current-carrying wires, his circuital law which James Clerk Maxwell mathematically derived in 1861, showed how integrated magnetic fields around closed loops relate to the currents passing through those loops.
-In recognition for these contributions, the S.I. unit of electric current ampere (or simply amp) was named after him in 1881.
-He is also among the 72 illustrious Frenchmen whose names were immortalized on the Eiffel Tower.
+In the process, he discovered that a pair of current-carrying parallel wires would either attract or repel each other: depending on whether the current flows in the same or in the opposite direction.
+He also devised math formula which illustrated the magnetic forces between conductors that transmitted electric currents.
+His famous pair of laws: the Force Law and the Circuital Law, respectively advanced magnetostatics and electrodynamics.
+While his force law dealt with the attraction or repulsion between two current-carrying wires, his circuital law (that James Clerk Maxwell derived mathematically in 1861), revealed how integrated magnetic fields around closed loops relate to the currents passing through those loops.
+In recognition for his contributions, ampere (or simply amp) was designated the S.I. unit of electric current in 1881.
+He is as well, one of the 72 illustrious Frenchmen whose names were immortalized on the Eiffel Tower.